Need to talk? Call 1800 882 436.

 • having one short shower a day and not making it too hot

-• using soap-free wash or bar and aqueous cream
+• using soap-free wash

 Read more on medicines in pregnancy.

-You can use emollients, steroid creams or ointments and narrowband UVB phototherapy while breastfeeding.
-Some medicines do not have information on their safety while breastfeeding, so it’s important you speak to your doctor or pharmacist about your options.
+You can use emollients, steroid creams or ointments and UVB phototherapy while breastfeeding.
+Some medicines do not have information on their safety while breastfeeding, so it's important you speak to your doctor or pharmacist about your options.

 Read more on using medicines while breastfeeding.